Begin your journey to healing at Promont Wellness.

 TREATMENT FOR PTSD + TRAUMA

 In Pennsylvania and elsewhere, severe problems with drugs or alcohol are common.
-Unfortunately, these problems often do not occur in isolation.
-Instead, they’re accompanied by some kind of additional mental health issue.
-For many affected people, that issue is post-traumatic stress disorder (PTSD).
-To recover from these combined problems, standard rehab is often not enough.
+Unfortunately, these problems typically do not occur in isolation.
+Instead, they’re often accompanied by additional mental health concerns.
+For many affected people, post-traumatic stress disorder (PTSD) acts as a catalyst that drives addictive behaviors.
+Standard rehab may not be enough to recover from these combined conditions.

-For those who have experienced trauma, therapy can be a vital step in the recovery process.
+For those who have experienced trauma, therapy is transformative.
 Through therapy, you can learn healthy coping mechanisms and begin to work through your trauma.
-Trauma therapy can also help you develop a support system and build resilience.
-If you’re ready to take the courageous first step towards recovery, we can help.
-Reach out to our team at 866.939.4243 or reach out online today to learn more about our dual diagnosis treatment center in Philadelphia.
+If you’re ready to take the courageous first step toward recovery, we can help.
+Reach out to our team at 866.535.3749 or reach out online today to learn more about our dual diagnosis treatment center in Philadelphia.

 The Connection Between Trauma and Addiction

-Though drugs and alcohol might seem to provide short-term relief, they eventually make the problem worse.
+Though drugs and alcohol might provide short-term relief, they eventually worsen the problem.
 Not only do substances fail to address the underlying trauma, but they can also lead to addiction.
 Addiction, in turn, can worsen trauma symptoms and make it even harder to cope.

 POST TRAUMATIC STRESS DISORDER